emilylasecki/Online-Nonograms/README.md

 ## To Do

--make the win condition statement look better. popup?
+-make the win condition statement look better? popup?

 -try to get hover to work for page select
 -add containers for text on about page